DanielMichelson/drqc_article/README.md

 The weather radar data processing system used is the BALTRAD Toolbox together with several of its associated software packages and ECCC add-ons.
-This system is built into an operationally deployable so-called SSM package.
+This system is built into an operationally-deployable so-called SSM package.
 The SSM is built using the build_ubuntu14.04_ssm_EC.sh script which downloads, configures, builds, tests, and installs the software.
 This is done in most cases by checking out explicit versions of the packages in question, since all